 States & Territories covered: Tasmania

-Tasmania is the apple of many a tourist eye.
+Tasmania is the apple of many a tourist’s eye.
 There is something very sweet about this triangle state punctuating the bottom of Australia.

-It’s hard to leave the Capital of Hobart with it’s heritage houses and portside warehouses turned bars, but city vibe is quickly replaced by country feels on the road trip south to Bruny Island.
+It’s hard to leave the capital of Hobart with it’s heritage houses and port-side warehouses turned bars.
+The city vibe is quickly replaced by country feels on the road trip south to Bruny Island.

 Kettering, the ferry departure point for Bruny Island, is less than an hour away on the direct route but if you slow down and take the back roads there is much beauty to see.